Lyuji282/VRChat-Avatars-3.0/README.md

 <details>
   <summary>Install notes</summary>

 > This package fixes two problems that break avatar physics in VRChat.
-First, it destroys colliders in the mirror copy of your avatar to prevent physics collisions from breaking locally.
-Second, it fixes incorrect movement with rigidbodies in world space non-locally.
+First, it destroys colliders in the mirror copy of your avatar to fix local collision.
+Second, it fixes incorrect movement with rigidbodies in world space.
 >
 > Testing in Unity requires the 3.0 Emulator by Lyuma.
 >